|

 "common folk" started visiting the park.

-The Homestead Law, had a drastic affect on this
+The Homestead Law, had a drastic affect on

-the homesteaders didn't last!
-The harsh winters that this area is famous for,
+But many of the homesteaders didn't last!
+The harsh winters that this

-soon drove many of the homesteaders away.
+area is famous for, soon drove many of the homesteaders away.

-Angell family now own the Halo Ranch Outfitters.
-Tom's father's and Mother's
+The Tom Angell family now own the Halo Ranch

-years old and it is still standing!
+nearly 100 years old and it is still standing!

 J.J.